Neoteny in humans: Neotenous features elicit help

 A 1987 study using 20 Caucasian subjects found that "babyfaced" individuals are assumed by both Korean and U.S. participants to possess more childlike psychological attributes than their mature-faced counterparts.

-In her dissertation from the University of Michigan, Sookyung Choi explained how perception of cuteness can contribute to perception of value.
+In her dissertation from the University of Michigan, Sookyung Cho explained how perception of cuteness can contribute to perception of value.
 Different physical cues were shown to trigger protective feelings from their adult caregivers or other adults from which they engaged in interaction.
 Participants in the study were asked to design their own version of a cute rectangle.
 They were allowed to edit the rectangle in terms of shape roundedness, color, size, orientation, etc. Associational coefficients showed that shapes with a smaller area and rounder features were found to be cuter, and that lighter coloring and contrast playing a lesser but important role in predicting cuteness.

 As an additional part of the study, the asymmetric dominance paradigm was introduced, where a decoy option is presented to observe how it affects a person's decision on a certain matter.
 In the United States this asymmetric dominance paradigm induced a person to be more prone to a cuter item, whereas in Korea the opposite effect occurred.
 Cho concluded that this may be due to a different attitude toward cuteness, and so the advantages related to neoteny may be different in different countries.